Academy Advisory Board

 Read More About Ms. Mirtcheva Here

 Dr. Ina Radeva Mirtcheva is a May 2014 graduate of George Mason University with a Doctor of Musical Arts degree in Piano Performance.
 Having earned her Bachelor and Master of Music Degrees in Piano Performance from George Mason University, she subsequently earned a Master in Instrumental Collaborative Piano at the University of Cincinnati College-Conservatory of Music.
-Dr. Mirtcheva currently teaches keyboard skills and is a member of the applied piano faculty at George Mason University’s School of Music, as well as a faculty member of the Potomac Arts Academy.
+Dr. Mirtcheva currently teaches keyboard skills and is a member of the applied piano faculty at George Mason University’s School of Music, as well as a faculty member of the Mason Community Arts Academy.